davidrunger/runger_release_assistant/README.md

 ## Using with RubyGems

-By default, `release_assistant` assumes that you only want to "release" your gem via GitHub.
+By default, `runger_release_assistant` assumes that you only want to "release" your gem via GitHub.
 If you'd also like to release the gem via RubyGems, then create a `.release_assistant.yml` file by executing `release --init`.
 Within that file, modify the default `rubygems: false` option to `rubygems: true`.